ethorn/birthdays_reminder/README.md

 # birthdays_reminder
 Small python app for reminding you of birthdays.
 Works on Mac OS.

+This is just for fun and I don't think anyone will ever view this readme or try to use this program.
+If, however, you have gone down a rabbit hole and ended up here, this is how you use this "app":

 What it does:
 * When you login on your computer, the program checks birthdays_library.txt to see if there are any birthdays today.
 If it is, you get a notification.